ctang415/peri-period-app/README.md

 - Delete button to delete all entries in calendar.
 - **NEW** Jump button to jump to specific month and year in the calendar.

+**How to run locally on your computer**:
+1. Install `-m env venv` to create a virtual environment.
+2. Activate your virtual environment with `source venv/bin/activate`.
+2. Run `pip3 install -r requirements.txt` to install all of the required packages.
-**How to run locally on your computer**: Activate your virtual environment with `source venv/bin/activate` and then use `flask run` in the folder where your app is located.
+3. Use `flask run` in the folder where your app is located.

 ## What the application looks like:
 ![Screenshot of Home page in Light mode](https://imgur.com/bhjpGSJ.jpg)